-One of the best ways to remind everyone that a suggestion box is there is to give them a reason to use it.
+One of the best ways to remind everyone that the suggestion boxes are there is to give them a reason to use them.

 The best incentives are the ones tied to your company values.
 For example, if you have many tight-knit offices, the offices with the highest number of useful suggestions could win lunch, making it a friendly competition between them.